tag-is-lang/tag/README.md

 ![bool.g.png](/src/png/bool.g.png)

-## some other syntax concept that does not have a place yet
+## some other syntax concepts that do not have a place yet

 ### type classes
 very ugly but may work graphically... i hope